|

 Cavelier de La Salle, Grasset, 1992, published in English translation by Arcade, New York, 1994, as La Salle, Explorer of the North American Frontier

-Astolphe de Custine, ledernier marquis, Grasset, Paris, 1996, published in English translation by Helen Marx Books, New York, 1999, as A Passion for Freedom: The Life of Astolphe de Custine
+Astolphe de Custine, Le dernier marquis, Grasset, Paris, 1996, published in English translation by Helen Marx Books, New York, 1999, as A Passion for Freedom: The Life of Astolphe de Custine

 Reines éphémères, mères perpétuelles, Albin Michel, Paris, 2001

-Elizabeth d'Angleterre et Marie Stuart: Les périlsdu mariage, Albin Michel, Paris 2004
+Elizabeth d'Angleterre et Marie Stuart: Les périls du mariage, Albin Michel, Paris 2004

 Napoléon à Moscou was published by Éditions Odile Jacob (Paris) in 2008.

-Prize of the French Academy in 1981 and in 1992, and the Goncourt Prize
+Anka received the History Prize of the French Academy in 1981 and in 1992, and the Goncourt Prize for Biography in 1996.

 The Children: Peter Begley, a painter and a sculptor, lives in Paris.
 Peter’s work can be seen at www.peterhbegley.com.
 Peter is married to Anne Bazin-Begley, a French specialist in Central European international relations.
-They have one son, Jacob.
-Adam Begley, a cultural journalist, is books editor of The New York Observer, and lives in Northamptonshire, England.
+They have two children, Jacob and Elisabeth.
+Adam Begley, a writer, lives in Northamptonshire, England.
 He is married to Anne Cotton.
+Adam's biography of John Updike, Updike, was published by Harper Collins on April 8, 2014.
+His The Great Nadar:The Man Behind the Camera was published by Tim Duggan Books in 2017.
 LB's daughter Amey, a novelist and art historian, is married to Charles Larmore, W. Duncan MacMillan Professor of Philosophy, at Brown University.
 They have two children, Nicholas and Julia.
-The family lives in Providence, R.I..
-Under her pen name Laura Moore, Amey is the author of four novels, Ride A Dark Horse, Chance Meeting, Night Swimming and In Your Eyes.
+Amey and Charles live in Providence, R.I..
+Under her pen name Laura Moore, Amey is the author of eleven novels, Ride A Dark Horse, Chance Meeting, Night Swimming, In Your Eyes, her Rosewood trilogy, Remember Me, Believe in Me and Trouble Me, the Silver Creek trilogy, Once Tempted, Once Tasted, and Once Touched and Making Waves: A Beach Lane Novel.
 More information about Amey may be found at www.lauramoorebooks.com.
-LB's stepchildren, are Anka’s sons: Robert Dujarric is the director of the Institute for Contemporary Japanese Studies at Temple University Japan Campus, in Tokyo.
+LB's stepchildren are Anka’s sons: Robert Dujarric is the director of the Institute for Contemporary Japanese Studies at Temple University Japan Campus, in Tokyo.
 He lives in Tokyo.
-Stéphane Dujarric is the chief spokesman of the Secretary General of the United Nations.
-Steph is married to Ilaria Quadrani, a private dealer in master prints.
-They live in New York City, with their daughter Isabella and son Henri.
+Stéphane Dujarric is the spokesman for UN Secretary-General António Guterres.
+Steph is married to Ilaria Quadrani.
+They live in New York City with their daughter Isabella and sons Henri and Julien.

 Literary